ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

     ![Pricing plans](images/pricing_plan.png)

 4. Complete the following parameters: <br/>
-    -   Select the region where you want to deploy from the drop-down menu.
+    -   Select the region where you want to deploy from the drop-down menu (at the beginning of the page).
 For Dedicated hardware provisioned instances, you can select from the major {{site.data.keyword.cloud_notm}} regions in the {{site.data.keyword.cloud_notm}} dashboard.
 However, the actual physical location of the Dedicated Hardware instance is dictated by the location parameter in a later step.<br/>
     -   Enter a service name.<br/>
     -   Select a resource group.</br>
     -   (Optional) Add a tag.</br>